QuChunhe/study/DataProcessing.md

 * Apps and users interpret the data as they see fit

 two approaches for building data warehouses
-* Kimball methodology(Dimensional Modeling):Bottom up aproach
+* Kimball methodology(Dimensional Modeling): Bottom up aproach
    * Facts and dimensions, star schema
    * less tables, but have duplicate data
    * Easier for user to understand